 J.P.’s flying hobby ended on the evening of December 17, 1984.
 While he and Michael were flying to a deposition in Louisville, both engines quit on his Cessna 357 Super Skymaster.
 With no lighted airport within gliding distance, the plane crashed in rural Pendleton County, Kentucky.
 After spending two weeks in a small hospital (including emergency surgeries for lumbar fractures), J.P. and Michael returned to Virginia.
 Through months of inpatient rehabilitation, J.P. dispelled the doubt as to whether he would be able to walk again.
 He and Michael gradually resumed their law practice, and J.P. eventually was able to resume most of his favorite activities (even skiing).

 During the 1980s and 1990s, J.P. served as national trial counsel for a major pharmaceutical company (while the firm also represented a growing array of clients in Virginia and Washington, D.C.).
-He and Michael defended product liability lawsuits in at least twenty-two states across the country.
+The firm gradually added several other leading drug companies and elevator companies as long-term clients.
+J.P. and Michael defended product liability lawsuits in at least twenty-two states across the country.

 In his spare time, J.P. enjoyed boating, traveling, cruising, taking long car trips, and restaurant dining.
 He returned to France, particularly Nice and Cannes, as often as possible.
 In 2006, he retired from the law firm of Garnier & Garnier, P.C. and relocated to a harborside cottage in North Beach, Maryland.
 He enjoyed several more cruises to various destinations that he had not previously visited, as well as frequent spontaneous driving trips.